andrew/ultimate-awesome/README.md

 - [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
 A heads-up for modern store builders.
 - [Awesome-Scientific-Datasets-and-LLMs](https://github.com/InternScience/Awesome-Scientific-Datasets-and-LLMs) - A curated collection of papers, datasets, and resources on Scientific Datasets and Large Language Models (LLMs).
 - [Awesome-SGX-Open-Source](https://github.com/Maxul/Awesome-SGX-Open-Source) - A curated list of open-source projects that help exploit Intel SGX technology.
-- [awesome-grad-school](https://github.com/poloclub/awesome-grad-school) - 🎓 Advice and resources for thriving and surviving graduate school.
 - [Awesome-GNN-Research](https://github.com/xkLi-Allen/Awesome-GNN-Research) - My future research.
+- [awesome-supabase](https://github.com/lyqht/awesome-supabase) - Official awesome-list of Supabase Starters & Resources ⚡️ .
 - [Awesome-Law-NLP-Research-Work](https://github.com/bamtercelboo/Awesome-Law-NLP-Research-Work) - Awesome Law NLP Research Work, Paper, Competition, Onlline System.
 - [Awesome-Law-NLP-Research-Work](https://github.com/dalinvip/Awesome-Law-NLP-Research-Work) - Awesome Law NLP Research Work, Paper, Competition, Onlline System.
 - [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.
 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.
-- [awesome-supabase](https://github.com/lyqht/awesome-supabase) - Official awesome-list of Supabase Starters & Resources ⚡️ .
 - [awesomearticles](https://github.com/maoruibin/awesomearticles) - :card_file_box: 收集看到的内容特别棒的技术文章并会配有一段个人短评.
 - [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) - Various materials about Profile Guided Optimization and other similar stuff like AutoFDO, Bolt, etc.
 - [american-tech-is-a-unicorn](https://github.com/Explosion-Scratch/american-tech-is-a-unicorn) - Star to change the repo title to your username!.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
 - [awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
 Explore the blend of machine learning algorithms and musical creativity.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
-- [awesome-bsd](https://github.com/DiscoverBSD/awesome-bsd) - A collection of awesome BSD related stuff.
 - [awesome-demos](https://github.com/gradio-app/awesome-demos) - Links and status of cool gradio demos.
 - [awesome-MLSecOps](https://github.com/RiccardoBiosas/awesome-MLSecOps) - A curated list of MLSecOps tools, articles and other resources on security applied to Machine Learning and MLOps systems.
 - [awesome-visual-localization](https://github.com/siyandong/awesome-visual-localization) - A curated list of awesome visual localization research works.
 - [RGBD-semantic-segmentation](https://github.com/Yangzhangcst/RGBD-semantic-segmentation) - A paper list of RGBD semantic segmentation (processing).
 - [awesome-one-person-games](https://github.com/Yonaba/awesome-one-person-games) - :video_game: A curated list of successul games, made (quite) entirely by a lone gamedev.
 - [awesome-linq](https://github.com/aloisdg/awesome-linq) - A curated collection of awesome LINQ libraries, tools, and more.
+- [awesome-bsd](https://github.com/DiscoverBSD/awesome-bsd) - A collection of awesome BSD related stuff.
 - [awesome-stoat](https://github.com/stoatchat/awesome-stoat) - Collection of Stoat libraries, bots, clients and other cool stuff.
 - [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
 - [awesome-ai-summerschool](https://github.com/hazratali/awesome-ai-summerschool) - A list of summer schools on Artificial Intelligence, Machine Learning, and Healthcare.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
-- [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-open-source-alternatives](https://github.com/diegoleme/awesome-open-source-alternatives) - 😎 A curated list of awesome open-source alternative.
+- [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov, @johnlokerse and @lukemurraynz.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [Awesome-Table-Recognition](https://github.com/cv-small-snails/Awesome-Table-Recognition) - A curated list of resources dedicated to table recognition.
 - [awesome-go-perf](https://github.com/go-perf/awesome-go-perf) - A curated list of Awesome Go performance libraries and tools.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
-- [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov, @johnlokerse and @lukemurraynz.
 - [awesome-opensource-israel](https://github.com/lirantal/awesome-opensource-israel) - A curated list of Israeli-made projects, events, and individuals.
 - [open-production-web-projects](https://github.com/sdil/open-production-web-projects) - List of Open Source production-ready web projects.
 - [awesome-haxe-gamedev](https://github.com/Dvergar/awesome-haxe-gamedev) - Resources for game development on haxe.